Moonshine: Prohibition in the United States

-In Prohibition-era United States, moonshine distillation was done at night to avoid discovery.
-While moonshiners were present in urban and rural areas around the United States after the civil war, moonshine production concentrated in Appalachia because the limited road network made it easy to evade revenue officers and because it was difficult and expensive to transport corn crops.
+In Prohibition-era United States, moonshine distillation was done at night to deter discovery.
+While moonshiners were present in urban and rural areas around the United States after the Civil War, moonshine production concentrated in Appalachia because the limited road network made it easy to evade revenue officers and because it was difficult and expensive to transport corn crops.
 As a study of farmers in Cocke County, Tennessee, observes: "One could transport much more value in corn if it was first converted to whiskey.
 One horse could haul ten times more value on its back in whiskey than in corn."
-Moonshiners in Harlan County, Kentucky, like Maggie Bailey, sold moonshine in order to provide for their families.
-Others, like Amos Owens from Rutherford County, North Carolina and Marvin "Popcorn" Sutton from Maggie Valley, North Carolina, sold moonshine in nearby areas.
-Sutton's life was covered in a documentary on the Discovery Channel called "Moonshiners".
-The bootlegger once said that the malt (a combination of corn, barley, rye) is what makes the basic moonshine recipe work.
-In modern usage, the term "moonshine" is a marketing term used to categorize distilled spirits that are in some sense a continuation of the traditional once-prohibited alcohol, generally having the same or similar method and/or location of production.
+Moonshiners such as Maggie Bailey of Harlan County, Kentucky, Amos Owens of Rutherford County, North Carolina, and Marvin "Popcorn" Sutton of Maggie Valley, North Carolina, became legendary.

-Once the liquor was distilled, drivers called "runners" or "bootleggers" smuggled moonshine and "bootleg" (illegally imported) liquor across the region in cars specially modified for speed and load-carrying capacity.
+Once the liquor was distilled, drivers called "runners" or "bootleggers" smuggled moonshine liquor across the region in cars specially modified for speed and load-carrying capacity.
 The cars were ordinary on the outside but modified with souped-up engines, extra interior room, and heavy-duty shock absorbers to support the weight of the illicit alcohol.
 After Prohibition ended, the out-of-work drivers kept their skills sharp through organized races, which led to the formation of the National Association for Stock Car Auto Racing (NASCAR).
-Several former "runners" became noted drivers in the sport.
+Several former "runners," such as Junior Johnson, became noted drivers in the sport.

-Some varieties of maize grown in the United States were once prized for their use in moonshine production.
-One such variety used in moonshine, Jimmy Red corn, almost became extinct when the last grower died in 2000.
-Described as a "blood-red, flint-hard "dent" corn with a rich and oily germ", two ears of the corn were passed on to "seed saver" Ted Chewning, who saved the variety from extinction and began to produce it on a wider scale.
+Some varieties of maize corn grown in the United States were once prized for their use in moonshine production.
+One such variety used in moonshine, Jimmy Red corn, a "blood-red, flint-hard 'dent' corn with a rich and oily germ," almost became extinct when the last grower died in 2000.
+Two ears of Jimmy Red were passed on to "seed saver" Ted Chewning, who saved the variety from extinction and began to produce it on a wider scale.